Report: Complaints about broadband, landline, mobile and pay-TV services

 The chart below shows the relative volume of complaints we have received for broadband, landline, pay-monthly mobile and pay-TV services.
 You can use the slider to filter by year.

-Relative volume of complaints per service per 100,000 customers
+Relative volume of complaints per 100,000 customers

 League tables & key complaints